acdaniel/webmake-less/README.md

 Programmatically:

-    webmake(inputPath, { ext: ['less', 'otherext'] }, cb);

-The generated module contains a `src` property which contains the resulting CSS from the file and an `element` property that references the injected style tag.

-    var less = require('./path/to/lessfile'); // injects the resulting CSS automatically into the current page console.log(less.src); // writes the source of the CSS file to the console
+    require('./path/to/lessfile'); // injects the resulting CSS automatically into the current page